pesos/grofer/CONTRIBUTING.md

 - Look for issues in the repository.
 Identify an issue you would like to work on.
 - Once you have done that, leave a comment on the issue saying that you want to work on it.
 The maintainers will give you the go-ahead.
 - Fork the repository.
-Your changes will be made on its `master` branch, or on the appropriate feature branch if applicable
+Your changes will be made on its `main` branch, or on the appropriate feature branch if applicable
 - Clone the fork on your system.
 Add a remote to the original `pesos/grofer` repository called `upstream`
 ```
 git clone https://github.com/<your-github-username>/grofer.git